 2. How much energy is required to be produced?

-The total amount of energy required is calculated based on the fact that how much energy is required in a household and how many households need energy.
-For example: small solar projects could have individual solar systems per household, or it could be a centralized system connected to all households in a village.
+The total amount of energy required is calculated on how much energy is required in a household and how many households in a village need energy.

 3. Is the source sufficient to produce the required energy?